Stephen Ward: Profumo affair

 In 1959, Ward met Christine Keeler, a 17-year-old showgirl who was working at Murray's Cabaret Club in Beak Street, Soho.
-Captivated by his charm, she agreed to move in with him, although their relationship was not sexual, merely platonic.
+She agreed to move in with him, although their relationship was not sexual, merely platonic.
 She stayed with him, on and off, for the next several years and often spent time at the riverside cottage.
 During the weekend of 8–9 July 1961, Keeler was among several guests at the cottage with Ward.
 At the main house, among a large gathering from the worlds of politics and the arts, was John Profumo, the Secretary of State for War, and his wife, the actress Valerie Hobson.

 On the Saturday evening, Ward's and Astor's parties mingled at the Cliveden swimming pool, which Ward and his guests had permission to use.
 Ward introduced Keeler to Profumo, who was greatly attracted to her and promised to keep in touch.
 Ward later reported to MI5 that Profumo and Ivanov had met, and that Profumo had shown considerable interest in Keeler.
 This information was an unwelcome complication in MI5's plans to use her in a honeytrap operation against Ivanov which might secure his defection.